 Repairs include grading to provide proper soil slope away from the house, adding surface drains, or adding French drains.
 French drains collect and drain away sub surface water.
 Sub surface water is often the culprit as it causes soil in the first 3-5 feet of depth to expand, exerting inordinate pressure upon a foundation.

 A French drain may include surface drains, as well as the buried perforated pipe that collects sub-surface water.
 Excess water either flows off through a drain-pipe, or is accumulated in a reservoir and removed by a sump pump.
-Granite Foundation Repair is an experienced installer of drainage solutions.
+Granite Foundation Repair is an experienced installer of drainage solutions in the Dallas area.

 Drainage solutions for foundation repair typically take 6 to 12 months to have a noticeable impact upon a heaved foundation.
-The alternative to giving time for a drainage solution to work is to lift the whole house to the heaved level, which is costly and impractical.
+The alternative to giving time for a drainage solution to work is to lift the whole house to the heaved level, which is costly and not a very practical solution.

 You can not imagine how often we encounter houses where a simple drainage solution will provide the perfect repair, while other foundation repair companies have recommended dozens of piers.
 It is not unusual for a homeowner to get 3-5 quotes recommending piers, before Granite Foundation Repair recommends the proper solution…a drainage solution that provides a permanent foundation repair.